BenJetson/bfg_shell/README.md

 Then simply follow the prompts and restart your shell when you are done.

+The following optional parameters are available for the installer, which may be passed as environment variables:

+- `BFG_SHELL_HOME` - where you would like the installer to place or use the BFG Shell repository on disk.
+Defaults to `~/.bfg_shell` if unset.
+- `BFG_SHELL_NO_CLONE` - if set, then the installer will not clone the BFG Shell repository and instead attempt to use the existing install located at `BFG_SHELL_HOME`.
+- `BFG_SHELL_CLONE_HTTPS` - if set, the installer will clone the repository using an HTTPS connection.
+Defaults to unset; will use SSH connection.

 ## Updating

 BFG Shell does not check for updates automatically (right now).
 To update your